mpeula/pe/README.md

 # Weather App

 Javascript Framework: Angular 2

 Visual Components: Angular Material

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+In another terminal run `node api` for the api dev server.